Pokesudie, New Brunswick

-Pokesudie is a community in the Canadian province of Gloucester County, New Brunswick.
+Pokesudie is a community in the Gloucester County, New Brunswick, Canada.

 The former local service district of Pokesudie took its name from the community.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Pokesudie had a population of 202 living in 103 of its 118 total private dwellings, a change of from its 2016 population of 228.
 With a land area of 13.37 km2, it had a population density of in 2021.